The link for this week's live-streamed service is here.

 In another study the OECD (Organization for Economic Cooperation and Development) collected from nearly three quarters of the world countries.
 One of the conclusions of that study was that the truancy rate for fifteen year olds was about 15% throughout the world, but rose to 30% when pupils reported they did not eat meals with their families.

-If we need further proof that the early church got it right when eating together, Cornell University study of 50 firehouses across a 15-month period found that firefighters who eat together, network and build social relationships around the shared table that greatly bolstered workplace morale and satisfaction.
+If we need further proof that the early church got it right when eating together, a Cornell University study of 50 firehouses across a 15-month period found that firefighters who eat together, network and build social relationships around the shared table that greatly bolstered workplace morale and satisfaction.
 As a result, those who ate together had a vastly superior workplace performance outcome than those who dined alone.

 Even without the scientist's research, we know from our pandemic experience that eating alone was among the most forlorn consequences of lock-down.